naorinh/TransForm/README.md

 # TransForm

-TransForm is a framework for formal specification of transistency models and automated synthesis of enhanced litmus test (ELT) suites.
+TransForm is a framework for formal specification of memory transistency models and automated synthesis of enhanced litmus test (ELT) suites.

 ## Installation